 - NHS Board Communication Leads

-Disclosure control methods have been applied to the data in order to protect patient confidentiality, therefore some figures may not be additive.
-The PHS protocol on Statistical Disclosure Protocol is followed.
+Disclosure control methods have been applied to the data in order to protect patient confidentiality.
+Therefore, some figures may not be additive.
+The PHS Statistical Disclosure Protocol has been followed.

 Value type and unit of measurement

 In general, figures are shown as numbers, percentages or rates.